-On the Indianapolis campus, qualified SPEA students are encouraged to apply to the IUPUI Honors College.
+On the Indianapolis campus, information regarding the IUPUI Honors College can be found on the SPEA-IUPUI bulletin website at http://bulletin.iupui.edu/.
 Benefits of this program include advanced coursework, opportunities for community service, interaction with likeminded students, participation in honors events and the IUPUI Honor Societies, eligibility for residence in the IUPUI Honors House, opportunities for research with faculty, and funding to support academic-related research and travel.